How to Calm Your Inner World (Even on Your Busiest Days)

 Why does the inner world get louder on busy days?

-Can you be calm while being busy?
+Can you be calm while staying busy?

 What is the quickest way to calm your inner world?